Introduction

 --kt-max-deferred-experts-per-token 2

-Option B: LLAMAFILE Backend (GGUF)
+Option C: LLAMAFILE Backend (GGUF)

 For universal CPUs (no AMX required), using pre-quantized GGUF weights directly.